kezabelle/django-jackfrost/jackfrost/README.rst

   * By default, the list of renderers is taken from ``settings.JACKFROST_RENDERERS``

+* A ``URLReader`` takes a set of URLs, and reads each URL to get it's content, which it keeps in memory to provide to the ``URLWriter``

-* A ``URLBuilder`` takes a set of URLs, and writes each URL's response content to a storage backend.
+* A ``URLWriter`` takes a set of URLs and their content, and writes each a storage backend.

-  * By default, the backend is the standard Django `staticfiles`_ one.
+  * By default, the backend is a subclass of the standard Django `staticfiles`_ one.
   * It can be changed by setting ``JACKFROST_STORAGE`` to the storage backend of your choice.
   * It does not need to be the same backend as either ``DEFAULT_FILE_STORAGE``